Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Introduction

-Through mutual reward and a mixture of experts training, we observe significant improvements in teacher policy learning.
-When distilling the teacher policy into a single student policy using diffusion policy, our approach achieves teacher-level performance even without object geometry.
+Through mutual reward and mixture-of-experts training, we observe significant improvements in teacher policy learning.
+When distilling the teacher policy into a single-student policy using a diffusion policy, our approach achieves teacher-level performance even without object geometry.
 Our learned policy demonstrates adept use of extrinsic dexterity, such as leveraging tables and inertia to manipulate objects effectively, and also learns to adjust from feedback.
-These capabilities enhance the policy to generalize across diverse objects.
+These capabilities enhance the policy's ability to generalize across diverse objects.

-In summary, our contributions are listed as follows:(1) We propose a novel mutual reward to improve the local minimum problem which greatly improves the teacher policy learning.
-(2) We propose a pipeline integrating a mixture of experts and diffusion policy for learning complex and general dexterous manipulation policy.
-(3) To the best of our knowledge, we have achieved the first general dexterous functional pre-grasp manipulation policy of 72.6\% success rate across 30+ object categories encompassing 1400+ objects and 10k+ goal poses.
+In summary, our contributions are as follows: (i) We propose a novel mutual reward to address the local minimum problem, significantly improving teacher policy learning. (ii) We propose a pipeline integrating \ac{moe} and diffusion policies to learn complex and general dexterous manipulation policies. (iii) We achieve a general dexterous functional pre-grasp manipulation policy with a 72.6\% success rate across 30+ object categories encompassing 1400+ objects and 10k+ goal poses.

-\section{RELATED WORK}
+\section{Related Work}